FIND THE BEST NURSING HOME INSURANCE PLANS OF 2018

 Nursing home insurance, often referred to as long-term care insurance, has been a popular topic in the news for the past few years.
-Premiums continue to rise, and many of the big-name insurance company providers have stopped offering nursing home insurance altogether for health coverage or long-term care coverage.
+Premiums continue to rise, and many of the big-name insurance company providers have stopped offering nursing home insurance altogether in favor of health coverage or long-term care coverage.

 According to The American Association for Long-Term Care Insurance, the rates for the same coverage varied by up to 94% among different insurers in 2016, so keep this in mind when considering our top-rated options.

-How We Selected The Best Nursing Home Insurance Plans Of 2017
+How We Selected the Best Nursing Home Insurance Plans of 2018

 Unfortunately, nursing homes are the most expensive form of long-term care.
 According to the Long-Term Care Group, Nursing home residents pay an average of $90,000 per year.
 Those that need only weekly or once-daily assistance at home pay much less at $12,000 to $59,000 per year.

 There are actually multiple different types of long-term care and nursing home insurance policies.
 The most widely used are still the stand-alone insurance plans, so we focused on these when making our picks.
 However, hybrid policies that combine nursing home insurance with life insurance policies are growing in use.